In Jan 2022, Shopify had 2.6 million stores in the US alone, according to Ecommerce News.

 What are the top heatmaps tools on Shopify?

-FigPii is an all-in-one conversion optimization platform that offers heatmaps alongside other tools like A/B testing, session recording, polls, and ML-powered CRO recommendations engine.
+FigPii is an all-in-one conversion optimization platform offering heatmaps alongside tools like A/B testing, session recording, polls, and ML-powered CRO recommendations engine.

 It got recently published on Shopify.